individualita/financial-app/README.md

 2. **Viewing Financial Plans**: Navigate to the financial plans section to add or view your plans.
 3. **Charts**: View charts representing your income, expenses, and financial balance.
 4. **Download PDF**: Click the "Download PDF" button to download a report of your transactions for a selected month.
+5. **Custom Categories**: Create your own categories with an icon and random color.
+These categories will be saved to local storage so you can access them later.

 ## Project Structure